 As one of California’s three Coastal Zone Management Agencies, BCDC receives funding from three sources: the State of California; the National Oceanic and Atmospheric Administration (NOAA), which administers the federal Coastal Zone Management Act; and various short-term grants and contracts that fund specific projects undertaken by BCDC on behalf of other public agencies.

-Fiscal Year 2019-2020 Governor’s Budget
+Fiscal Year 2020-2021 Governor’s Budget

 Every January, the Governor proposes a budget to be adopted for the following fiscal year (that begins on July 1).
-See BCDC portion of the Governor’s budget for more information.
+See BCDC portion of the Governor’s budget (PDF) for more information.